Alida Valli: Career

 She returned to Europe in the early 1950s and starred in many French and Italian films.
 In 1954, she had great success in the melodrama Senso, directed by Luchino Visconti.
 In that film, set in mid-19th-century Venice during the Risorgimento, she played a Venetian countess torn between patriotic ideals and an adulterous love for an officer (played by Farley Granger) of the occupying Austrian forces.

 In 1956, Valli decided to stop making movies, concentrating instead on the stage.
-She was in charge of a company that produced Broadway plays in Italy.
+She managed a theatrical company that produced Broadway plays in Italy.

 She appeared in Georges Franju's horror film Eyes Without a Face (1959) with Pierre Brasseur.
 From the 1960s, she worked in several pictures with prominent directors, such as Pier Paolo Pasolini's Oedipus Rex (1967); Bernardo Bertolucci's The Spider's Stratagem (TV movie, 1970); Bernardo Bertolucci's Novecento (1976); Dario Argento's Suspiria (1977); and Giuseppe Bertolucci's Berlinguer, I Love You (1977), as the mother of the main character played by Roberto Benigni in his film debut.
 Her final movie role was in Semana Santa (2002), with Mira Sorvino.
 In Italy, she was also well known for her stage appearances in such plays as Henrik Ibsen's Rosmersholm; Luigi Pirandello's Henry IV; John Osborne's Epitaph for George Dillon; and Arthur Miller's A View from the Bridge.
 At the 54th Venice International Film Festival in 1997 Alida Valli obtained the Golden Lion award for her career.